 The amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2023.
-Application of these amendments is not expected to have any significant effect on the financial statements ii.
+Application of these amendments do not have any significant impact on the Company's financial statements.

 IAS 8 - Accounting Policies, Changes in Accounting Estimates and Errors

 The IASB has published 'Definition of Accounting Estimates' to help entities to distinguish between accounting policies and accounting estimates.
-The definition of 'a change in accounting estimates' is replaced with a definition of 'accounting estimates'.
+The definition of a change in accounting estimates is replaced with a definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty".